simplenetes-io/simplenetes/doc/DEVCLUSTER.md

 snt compile webserver
 ```

-At this point you can see in `dev-cluster/pods/webserver/release/0.0.1/` that we have the compiled `pod.sh`, the `pod.state` which dictates what state the pod should be in and the `config` dir which holds all configs.
+At this point you can see in `dev-cluster/pods/webserver/release/0.0.1/` that we have the compiled `pod`, the `pod.state` which dictates what state the pod should be in and the `config` dir which holds all configs.

 ### 5. Sync the cluster locally
 After we have updated a cluster repo with new pod release (or updated configs for an existing release) we can sync the cluster repo to the Cluster of Hosts.